“Sir, finishing this fight…”

 I think he’s one of the best things that happened to this franchise and I’d like to thank Joe Staten for fighting so hard to tell his story in Halo 2.With the alliance between humans and Sangheili formed, Thel’s character arc reaching this critical point, the Halos all being primed and ready to fire from the Ark, Cortana staying behind on High Charity (which has been taken over by the Gravemind), and the Covenant heading back to Earth… I’m simply not convinced that the original ending cooked up for Halo 2 could have satisfactorily resolved any of this.

 These are the plot points meant for a whole other game.
-These are not third-act plot points for a middle instalment, these are the kind of plot points that necessitate the format of a trilogy.
+These are not third-act plot points for a middle instalment, these are the kind of narrative beats which necessitate the format of a trilogy.

 The second instalment typically tells a much darker, character-driven story, and the grand resolution is left up to the third instalment.
 I don’t think Bungie really needed to try reinventing the wheel by having a third-act resolution in Halo 2, when the game, as it is, already has a three-act structure.